Jemt/Fit.UI/README.md

  - CheckBox
  - Context Menu
  - Dialog
+ - Date and Time Picker with calendar widget
  - Drop Down (with ListView or TreeView)
  - File Picker (async. upload with image previews)
  - Input (with HTML editing using CKEditor)